Ike Turner: Early life

-Turner recounted how he was sexually assaulted at the age of six by a middle-aged lady called Miss Boozie.
+Turner recounted how he was sexually assaulted at the age of six by a woman called Miss Boozie.
 Walking past her house to school, she would invite him to help feed her chickens and then take him to bed.
 This continued daily for some time.
-Turner was also raped by another middle-aged woman, Miss Reeny, before he was twelve.
+Turner was also sexually assaulted by another middle-aged woman, Miss Reedy, before he was twelve.
 Reflecting on these experiences, he stated: "That's probably why every relationship I was in was surrounded by sex.
 Sex was power to me."

 Turner attended Booker T. Washington Elementary School, then was promoted to Myrtle Hall in the sixth grade.
 He quit school in the eighth grade and began working as an elevator operator at the Alcazar Hotel in downtown Clarksdale.
-During breaks he would watch DJ John Friskillo play records at the radio station, WROX, located in the hotel.
+During breaks, he would watch DJ John Friskillo play records at the radio station, WROX, located in the hotel.
 WROX is noted for being the first radio station in Mississippi to employ a black DJ, Early Wright.
-One day Friskillo spotted Turner watching and put him to work; teaching him the ins and outs of the control room.
+One day, Friskillo spotted Turner watching and put him to work, teaching him the ins and outs of the control room.
 Soon, he was left to play records while Friskillo took coffee breaks.
 This led to Turner being offered a job by the station manager as the DJ on the late-afternoon shift.
 On his show, "Jive Till Five", he played a diverse range of music such as Roy Milton and Louis Jordan alongside early rockabilly records.

-Turner was inspired to learn the piano after he heard Pinetop Perkins play at his friend Ernest Lane's house.
+Turner was inspired to learn the piano after he heard blues pianist Pinetop Perkins play at his friend Ernest Lane's house.
 Turner persuaded his mother to pay for piano lessons, but he did not take to the formal style of playing.
 Instead, he spent the money in a pool hall and learned boogie-woogie from Perkins.
 At some point in the 1940s, Turner moved into Clarksdale's Riverside Hotel.
 The Riverside played host to touring musicians, including Sonny Boy Williamson II and Duke Ellington.
 Turner associated with many of these musicians, and at 13 years old he backed Sonny Boy Williamson II on piano.